 "Small-Employer Cap" means the maximum Variable-rate Premium due for certain plans of small employers, generally employers with 25 or fewer employees.
-For these plans, the maximum Variable-rate Premium is the product of \$5 and the Participant Count squared.
+For these plans, the maximum Variable-rate Premium is the lesser of the product of \$5 and the Participant Count squared and the MAP-21 cap.